hexops/machengine.org/content/engine/gpu/errors.md

 ## Error scopes

-WebGPU has a concept of _error scopes_, you can push an error scope onto the stack and pop an error scope.
+A concept of _error scopes_ is used, where you can push an error scope onto the stack and pop an error scope.
 Commands that produce errors while the error scope was on the stack will result in _that_ error scope's callback being invoked.
 Let's look at a concrete example:

 ### Catching a shader compilation error